Human mating strategies: Music, film, and television

 Nevertheless, the evolutionary purpose of music, if such exists, remains unclear.
 Some researchers like Charles Darwin and Geoffrey Miller propose that it is a form of courtship that has evolved by means of sexual selection whereas others, such as Steven Pinker and Gary Markus, reject it as "auditory cheesecake"—no more than a purely cultural invention that is a by-product of evolved traits such as cognition and language.
+More broadly, it has been hypothesized that cognitive traits pertaining to "high culture" in general, including music, the visual arts, conversational skills, or humor, have been sexually selected for.
+But this claim also lacks adequate evidentiary support.